ricenoods/azur-lane-guide/README.md

 ### Building

 - The build menu is split into Event, Light, Heavy, and Special Tabs.
+- The Event tab implements the pools of Heavy, and less-commonly Special and Light.
 - The Event tab will not be available if there is no ongoing event.
 - Each ship has a specific build time which can be viewed at the bottom of this [page](https://azurlane.koumakan.jp/wiki/Building).
 - It is not necessary to use Quick Finishers unless you want to use 10-pulls during events.